Racism in Europe: Denmark

-Pew Research Center ranks Denmark as the third most racist in western Europe.
-29% are intolerant of black people, Jews, Muslims, Romas or gays.
-72% rated Romas as "totally negative".
+A poll from YouGov in 2019 showed that 72% rated their view on Romas as "totally negative", remarkably higher than the other polled Northern European countries, Muslims were also viewed more negatively, with 45% having a negative view.
+This was also tied first with Finland.
+The negative perceptions of Black people and Jews, were however lower than the average of the polled countries, with 11% and 8% respectively.
 In 2014 it was reported that Adoptees with foreign background are often racially abused.

 Young non-ethnic Danes have complained that some police officers have acted in a racist manner.

 The term hyggeracisme (hygge + racism) is used by some to describe racist phrases/jokes, where the person saying the phrase may perceive it as being unproblematic and funny.

 Estonia

 In the mid-2010s, NATO soldiers from the U.S. stationed in Estonia as part of Enhanced Forward Presence were subject to racist attacks by local civilians, resulting in condemnations from the Estonian Air Force's commander, Jaak Tarien, and the U.S. embassy's chargé d'affaires.
 Some Estonians, particularly from the Conservative People's Party, voiced their displeasure at the condemnations.

 The Conservative People's Party of Estonia has been described by critics as xenophobic and racist.